Tephrabase

 Tephrabase was originally designed to be used by those involved in tephrochronological research in north-west Europe.
 In practice, this means those working in the British Isles, Scandinavia and Iceland (the source of the tephra layers).
 The aims of this project have not changed since Tephrabase was first unveiled in 1995, except that details about tephra layers and eruptions in central Mexico and other parts of Europe have been included.

-More detailed information about this project can be found in Newton et al. (1997) and Newton (1996).
+More detailed information about this project can be found in Newton et al. (1997 and 2007) and Newton (1996).
 The five point list below details the original aims of this project.

 Details of design of the database are available from here.
 Included are details on the tables within the database and the relationships between these tables.
 If you are going to donate data to the database you will find it useful to look at these pages.
 Also if you are setting up your own database, you might find this information useful.